Environmental Management

 Management Approach

 In addition, OR has established and developed standards for PTT Station (Service Station Standard) and LPG filling plants, which include environmental management requirements such as waste management and wastewater management.
-These standards are communicated to customers and PTT Station dealers, as well as LPG filling stations.
+These standards are communicated to customers and PTT Station dealers, as well as LPG filling plants.
 Furthermore, there is regular inspection and evaluation of the environmental operations of PTT Stations managed by OR.

-OR has established a policy to promote education and training of employees and raise awareness on the environment following the Quality, Safety, Health, and Environment (QSHE) policy.
-In 2024, OR conducted training courses in environmental management as shown as the following:
+OR has established a policy to promote education and training of employees and raise awareness on the environment following the QSHE Policy.
+OR conducted overall training courses in environmental management as shown in the following:

 Environmental Management of OR